artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 }
 ```

-In order to operate on the user-defined endpoint, your module would need to change to this:
+In order to operate on the user-defined endpoint, your module would need to change to the following example.

 ```js
 module.exports = (context) {